Linford Christie

-Linford Cicero Christie OBE (born 2 April 1960) is a Jamaican-born British former sprinter.
+Linford Christie OBE (born 2 April 1960) is a Jamaican-born British former sprinter and athletics coach.
 He is the only British man to have won gold medals in the 100 metres at all four major competitions open to British athletes: the Olympic Games, the World Championships, the European Championships and the Commonwealth Games.
-He was the first European athlete to break the 10-second barrier in the 100 m and still holds the British record in the event.
+He was the first European athlete to break the 10-second barrier in the 100 m and held the British record in the event for close to 30 years.
 He is a former world indoor record holder over 200 metres, and a former European record holder in the 60 metres, 100 m and 4 × 100 metres relay.

 He remains one of the most highly decorated British athletes of all-time.
 By the end of his track career Christie had won 24 medals overall, more than any other British male athlete before or since.
 In 1993 he was awarded the BBC Sports Personality of the Year.

 Christie tested positive for a banned stimulant in 1988 during the Seoul Olympics.
-In 1999 he was suspended for two years by the IAAF after the banned substance nandrolone was found in a test.
+In 1999 he was suspended for two years by the IAAF after the banned substance nandrolone was found in a test, although he had been effectively in retirement since 1997.

+As a coach, two of his charges, Darren Campbell and Katharine Merry, went on to win Olympic and World medals.